-Above: Seven Sisters artwork by Shirleen Campbell, Indigenous women's rights activist and artist Painting commissioned by GWI to honor their Champions for Justice.
+Above: Seven Sisters artwork by Shirleen Campbell, Indigenous women's rights activist and artist.
+Painting commissioned by GWI to honor their Champions for Justice.
+Thank you to our donors and to our long-term partners and friends for their generous and continued support.